 The region is served by an excellent rail network that covers almost everywhere, but there are few places that slip through the net.

 Of those places, Besalu, Cadaques and Tossa de Mar are a few notable spots.
-They are among the best places to visit in the region and it’s not easy to get to them unless you take a bus.
+They are among the best places to visit in Spain, not just Catalonia, and it’s not easy to get to them unless you take a bus.

 The beauty of this great Europe road trip is that makes getting around Catalonia much easier.
 You can simply drive to these places and not worry about bus schedules, or trains.

 The fact that there is so much to see in Catalonia is another reason to do this trip.
 It’s incredible that there are so many great places to visit in one region.